diegobonilla98/VQVAE-Toy-Implementation/README.md

 Implementation from [here](https://github.com/bshall/VectorQuantizedVAE)

 ## Results
 Trained for 4000 training steps with batch size of 32.
 I've used the FFHQ dataset.
 Default parameters.
-Embedding size of (256, 32, 32).
 Image size (128, 128, 3).
-Not too much a compression.
 The reconstrucion results from the test set are pretty cool:
 ![](./individualImage.png)

 ## Why?